-- Do you have a penguin lover?
-Free penguin theme printables for learning
+- Do you have a penguin-lover?
+Get free penguin theme printables for learning!

-- Bird seed ornaments– Watch what kinds of birds are still out in the cold weather.
+- Make Birdseed ornaments– Watch what kinds of birds are still out in the cold weather.

 - Ice Excavation Experiment– This would be fun with a Lego mini-figure or any type of small toy.

-- Snow volcano– This is some messy outside learning fun!
+- Make a Snow volcano– This is some messy outside learning fun!

 - Build bouncy snowballs with liquid starch and Elmer’s glue.